Sara-Hamilton/order-pizza/README.md

 _This is the Epicodus weekly project for week 3 of the Intro to Programming course.
 Its purpose is to display understanding of object-oriented principles and prototypes in JavaScript._

-_Order Pizza:_
+#### _Order Pizza:_
-* Allows the user to choose toppings and size for the pizza they'd like to order.
+* Allows the user to choose toppings and size for the pizza they'd like to order
 * Gives the user the option of ordering more pizzas with the toppings and size of their choice
 * Displays a description of each pizza ordered and its price
 * Displays the total cost of all pizzas ordered
 * Takes in the user's name and address
 * Displays an order summary consisting of the user's name and address, pizza descriptions, and prices
-* Contains a pizza constructor object with properties for topping and size.
+* Contains a pizza object constructor with properties for topping and size.
-* Contains a prototype method for the cost of a pizza depending on the selections chosen.
+* Contains a prototype method for the cost of a pizza depending on the selections chosen
+* Contains additional object constructors, prototypes, and functions that are detailed in the additional specifications section of specifications

 ### Specifications

-Minimum Requirements:
+#### Minimum Requirements:
 * Pizza object constructor with properties for toppings and size

 * Prototype method for final cost of a pizza that takes toppings and size into consideration